cocos2d/cocos2d-objc-ext/Extensions/CCTransitionCurl/README.md

 ================

 Type of class  : Descendant of CCTransition
-Uses extension : CCSpriteGrid, CCPageCurlNode
+Uses extension : CCSpriteGrid, CCSpriteCurl

 Transition which flips new scene in and out, as a page in a book.